Kodstugan/kodstugan-gamejam/game/tutorial/1-phaser-setup.md

 }
 ```

 The ``this`` keyword here refers to our current scene, and so we load the image into our scene so we can refer to it later.
 But first we also give the scene the "base URL", which is the path from the current directory where Phaser will start looking for assets whenever we want to load anything.
 Here we've set the base URL to the game directory inside the assets folder and we can thus omit that part from the path where we load the background image.
-We've put the game specific assets into ``assets/game/`` because you might want to make a ``assets/web/`` you can store the assets for the website, if you want to spice it up later that is.
+We've put the game specific assets into ``assets/game/`` because you might want to make a ``assets/web/`` where you can store the assets for the website.
 Note that this is not _really_ necessary, we could've just specified the whole path, but this way you'll save on some typing when we load more assets later.

 Now we've loader our image into the scene, lets actually instantiate it as a game object.